 LABOR AND EMPLOYMENT LAW

 We represent both employers and employees in all sorts of employment matters.
-Representing both sides gives us particular insight into the motivations of each party and aids in prompt resolution, if possible.
-Employment litigation is a strategy of last resort and often only advisable when there is no other recourse available for the employee.
-The best course of action for both the employer and the employee involved in a workplace dispute, is to try and amicable resolve the issue.
+Representing both sides gives us particular insight into the motivations of each party and helps us get you prompt resolution, if possible.
+Employment litigation is a last-resort strategy and often only advisable when there's no other recourse available for the employee.
+The best course of action for both the employer and the employee involved in a workplace dispute is to try to amicably resolve the issue.
 Litigation is costly and the onus is on the employee—not the employer—to prove discrimination when the employer has provided a legitimate reason for termination.

 Our ideal employee clients have experienced demonstrable discrimination by their employers, including pay discrimination, severe and pervasive sexual harassment, retaliation, disability discrimination, and age discrimination.
-They are honest and realistic about the battle before them and are ready to help move their case towards an acceptable resolution.
+They're honest and realistic about the battle before them—and are ready to help move their case toward an acceptable resolution.